chengzeyi/fzf-preview.vim/README.md

 - `FZFBTags`: Search all the tags of the current buffer and previewing their context.
 - `FZFMarks`: Search all the positions of vim's marks and preview their context.
 (Unix only, or won't be defined.)
 - `FZFWindows`: Search all the vim's windows and preview their content.
 (Unix only, or won't be defined.)
-- `FZFQuickFix/FZFLocList`': Search VIM's QuickFix/LocList entries (without preview).
+- `FZFQuickFix/FZFLocList`': Search VIM's QuickFix/LocList entries with preview.

 ## Differences between Current fzf.vim's Builtin Commands with preview